haskell/ghcup-hs/README.md

 * `XDG_BIN_HOME`: binaries end up here (default: `~/.local/bin`)
 * `XDG_CONFIG_HOME`: the config file is stored in `ghcup` subdir as `config.yaml` (default: `~/.config`)

+**Note that `ghcup` makes some assumptions about structure of files in `XDG_BIN_HOME`.
+So if you have other tools installing e.g. stack/cabal/ghc into it, this will likely clash.
+In that case consider disabling XDG support.**

 ### Env variables

 This is the complete list of env variables that change GHCup behavior: